 Teach Your Children Well

 Teach your kids about Debt (aka the 800 pound Rhinoceros in the room) and encourage them to learn about it themselves.
-Don’t let them learn about it on the streets!
+Don’t let them know about it on the streets!